zenmumbler/krystal/README.md

 Status
 ------

-/!\ Does not compile against stdlibc++, reason is that krystal exploits UB by using an incomplete type as the value of `vector` and `unordered_map`, the last of which stdlibc++ does not support (legitimately) See:
+/!\ Does not compile against stdlibc++, because krystal exploits UB by using an incomplete type as the value of `vector` and `unordered_map`, the last of which stdlibc++ does not support (legitimately) See:
 [http://stackoverflow.com/questions/13089388/how-to-have-an-unordered-map-where-the-value-type-is-the-class-its-in]()